Farming creates a good life, and so we welcome our guests with open arms.

 The One & Only Robeth Holstein Herd

 Robeth—a combination of our first two names—is the coined prefix for our registered herd.
-Our herd has been one of the leading milk producers in the State of Vermont for most of the past 27 years.
-Robeth Holsteins are known for their excellent genetics and have been honored with the Progressive Breeder Registry Award from the Holstein Association for the past 27 years.
-While the numbers vary, we generally have 270 head of animals all together: cows, calves and heifers, with 120 of those being the milking cows.
+Robeth Holsteins are known for their excellent genetics and have been honored with the Progressive Breeder Registry Award from the Holstein Association for the past 30 years.
+While the numbers vary, we generally have 320 head of animals all together: cows, calves and heifers, with 120 of those being the milking cows.

 Good Cow Genes